 Blue Oyster – Pleurotus ostreatus var columbinus

 We’ve found the Blue Oyster is identical in taste and texture to the Pearl Oyster and have yet to be able to distinguish the two in a blind taste test.
 They are just as versatile in a wide range of recipes.

 Although similar to other Oysters in flavor, The Pink Oyster mushroom tends to be more pungent and woody with a tougher texture.
 Unfortunately the pink color fades upon cooking.
 Try it in a stir fry, eggs or cream sauce.
 In soups, the Pink oyster is a great addition to potato leek soup or substitute for the seafood component in a cream based chowder recipe.

-The Enokitake is delicate and crisp with a mildly fruity, pleasant flavor.
+The Chestnut is tender yet crisp with a pleasant nutty flavor furnishing mild peppery finish.
 Before cooking, remove the bottom dark brown portion of the stem.
-It excels in miso and other brothy soups; or add it to a stir fry in the last few minutes of cooking.
+Chestnuts are easily enjoyed simply sautéed to taste in butter.
+It excels in miso and other brothy soups; or add it to a stir fry or substitute into your favorite sauce recipe.
 It can also be seared with garlic and oil or butter and added atop salad or in spring rolls.

 Nameko are a relative of the Chestnut mushroom.
 An earthy, nutty flavored mushroom, nameko are popular in Japan.
 Their texture is tender and silky.
 Most often used in stir-fry and Japanese inspired soups or sauté with onions and veggies in fried rice dish.
 Also enhances meat and poultry dishes nicely.